 Lillian knew future energy bills could rise, which can be difficult to manage on a fixed income.
 “It was important for me to use both technology and science, and I chose an air source heat pump; it’s recyclable and renewable energy,” she says.
 “But my budget was tight; I was concerned about how much it was going to cost me to refurbish with good-quality fittings.
 I realised I could either keep working or get a loan.”

-Continuing to work didn’t appeal (“I worked hard all my life so don’t see the point in doing that,” she says), so she started to look at lifetime mortgages to provide that bit extra to finish the job properly, and also provide a cushion to top up her pension income.
+Continuing to work didn’t appeal (“I worked hard all my life so don’t see the point in doing that,” she says), so she started to look at a lifetime mortgage to provide that bit extra to finish the job properly, and also provide a cushion to top up her pension income.
 “It makes sense to make use of the money that’s tied up here in the house,” she says.
 “I had used up all my savings on the house and I wanted to replace that, because I have family abroad and want to see them on a regular basis.”

 How Lillian funded her renovation plans